Nakulj11/WeatherApp/README.md

 # WeatherApp
 A Weather App that gives you the weather at requested locations!
+Made using a mode server and Weather Rest API
 Removed API ID